OscarFMdev/TechConference/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# First Capstone

-> Description the project.
+The goal of this project is to create a webpage using guidelines from Behance.

 ## Built With

+- HTML
+- CSS
+- Behance
-- Major languages
+- Git
-- Frameworks
+- Linux terminal
-- Technologies used
+- SCSS

 ## Live Demo (if available)